danielvantassell/pancakes/README.md

 # Pancake flipper take home test

-In order to determine the smallest number of flips required for making sure that· all pancakes in any stack are always facing up, any time there is a difference in which way a pancake is facing (determined by instructions as +- or -+) then this counts as a flip is required.
+In order to determine the smallest number of flips required for making sure that all pancakes in any stack are always facing up, any time there is a difference in which way a pancake is facing (determined by instructions as `+-` or `-+`) then this counts as a flip is required.
 This makes sure that all previous pancakes before the change in direction are all now aligned.
-Finally, if the stack is all upside down, which can be realized by the very last value of the stack being face down (-) there will need to be one final flip.
+Finally, if the stack is all upside down, which can be realized by the very last value of the stack being face down `-` there will need to be one final flip.

 After beginning script, any invalid entry or out of the range as specified in the